GiovanniP0/Hate_Speech_Detection/README.md

 - scikit-learn
 - NumPy / pandas

-The model was adapted to the MAMI image-text classification task while retaining the pretrained multimodal representations of Qwen3-VL.
+The model was adapted to the MAMI image-text classification task while retaining the pretrained multimodal representations of MemeLens-VLM.

 ## Dataset